-The American Cancer Society estimates that more than 58,240 people were diagnosed with kidney cancer in 2010.
+The American Cancer Society estimates that more than 58,240 people received a kidney cancer diagnosis in 2010.
 In the 1980s, up to 80% of kidney cancers were in advanced stages when they were diagnosed.
 Today, thanks to more advanced detection methods, only about 40% of cases are advanced at diagnosis.

 You have two kidneys, one on each side of the back above the waist.
 Kidneys filter blood, and the waste is carried in the urine, which is produced by microscopic tubules.
 Urine flows into the ureter tubes and down into the bladder.
 Cancer arises from the microscopic tubules inside the kidney.
 Although kidney cancer usually grows as a single mass within the kidney, a kidney may contain more than one tumor, or tumors may be found in both kidneys.

 Surgery offers the highest chance for successful treatment when kidney cancer has not spread.
 Once the cancer has spread beyond the kidney, the chance for successful treatment becomes much lower.
 Since 2006, new-generation drugs called targeted therapies have become available to control the cancer more successfully than prior medications.

 Renal cell carcinoma (cancer) (RCC) is the most prevalent form of kidney cancer.
 Types of RCC include clear cell, papillary, chromophobe and collecting duct carcinomas.
 Clear cell carcinoma accounts for 80% of all RCC cases, and most treatments are focused on this type.